Tag: disciple

 Far too often we get comfortable with the and want to “stay” there in the happy time.
 The Holy Spirit is always calling us on to the next thing.
 The next thing may not be immediate (and often isn’t).
 Sitting with our victories and successes, though, makes us stagnant.
 The same can be said of sticking to the old known formula.
 It worked for its time.
 The Holy Spirit may have stamped “expired” on it.
 We need to be for the Holy Spirit is doing.

-• 1) In the last week, how have you seen the Holy Spirit move in your life?
+• 1) In the last week, how have you seen the Holy Spirit in your ?
 How about the lives of others?

 • 3) Often times we may think the Holy Spirit is nudging us to talk to someone so that they can be “fixed”.
 This isn’t always the case.
 When have you had a Holy Spirit encounter where you were the one that learned rather than being the one who taught?